Test-Lab.aiDocs

 Webhooks

-Receive notifications when test runs complete
+Receive HTTP notifications when test runs complete, with HMAC-signed payloads

 Webhooks

 Webhooks notify your server when test runs complete, eliminating the need for polling.
+Configuration lives on each environment, so a project's prod and staging envs can post to different endpoints with different gating.

 Setup

-1. Go to DashboardProjects
+1. Go to DashboardProjects → click the project.

 Webhook Payload